bridgefy/sdk-ios-beta/README.md

 2. Paste the following URL `https://github.com/bridgefy/sdk-ios-beta`, into the Package Dependencies search bar.
 3. Use the version-based Package Requirements, and set the value to the latest version of the Bridgefy SDK.

+### Cocoapods

+> The official BridgefySDK pod hasn't been released yet, but you can add it to your project using the Beta repository.

+CocoaPods is a dependency manager that lets you add third-party frameworks and libraries to projects.
+For installation instructions, see [Install CocoaPods](https://guides.cocoapods.org/using/getting-started.html#toc_3).

+Add the Bridgefy SDK to your Podfile and install it in your project as follows:

+1. Add pod 'BridgefySDK' to the do block:

+    ```cocoapods
+    platform :ios, '13.0'

+    target 'SDK test' do
+    use_frameworks!

+    pod 'BridgefySDK', :git => 'https://github.com/bridgefy/sdk-ios-beta', :branch => 'main'
+    end
+    ```

+2. Save the Podfile.
+3. Run the following command in the Terminal:

+    ```terminal
+    $ pod install
+    ```

 ### Manually